tbensky/Prolog-CLP/README.md

     % but in front of Blitzen, Dancer and Vixen. maplist(<(Dasher),[Blitzen,Dancer,Vixen]).

+order(1).
+order(2).
+order(3).
+order(4).
+order(5).
+order(6).
+order(7).
+order(8).
+order(9).
 ```

-The problem is that this runs and doesn't seem to end.
-The ordering of the reindeer variable enumeration during the search is something like this:
+The problem is that this runs and runs and doesn't seem to end.
+The search space is too large and the search approach is not at all guided.
+As in a Langford trial above, the ordering of the reindeer variable enumeration during the search is something like this:

 ```
 ?- go(L).